sanket-patil/getting-and-cleaning-data/CodeBook.md

 Details of Variables
 ====================

 - Subject: The identifier of a subject or a volunteer.
+There were 30 volunteers.
+So, value range [1, 30]
-- Activity
+- Activity: One of six activities carried out by the subjects -- WALKING, WALKING\_UPSTAIRS, WALKING\_DOWNSTAIRS, SITTING, STANDING, LAYING
-- Estimated.Acceleration.of.Body.Mean().X
+- Estimated.Acceleration.of.Body.Mean().X: Mean of the estimated triaxial acceleration from the accelerometer on the body in the X-axis.
+Range [-1, 1]
-- Estimated.Acceleration.of.Body.Mean().Y
+- Estimated.Acceleration.of.Body.Mean().Y: Mean of the estimated triaxial acceleration from the accelerometer on the body in the Y-axis.
+Range [-1, 1]
-- Estimated.Acceleration.of.Body.Mean().Z
+- Estimated.Acceleration.of.Body.Mean().Z: Mean of the estimated triaxial acceleration from the accelerometer on the body in the Z-axis.
+Range [-1, 1]
-- Estimated.Acceleration.of.Body.Standard.Deviation().X
+- Estimated.Acceleration.of.Body.Standard.Deviation().X: Standard Deviation of the estimated triaxial acceleration from the accelerometer on the body in the X-axis.
+Range [-1, 1]
-- Estimated.Acceleration.of.Body.Standard.Deviation().Y
+- Estimated.Acceleration.of.Body.Standard.Deviation().Y: Standard Deviation of the estimated triaxial acceleration from the accelerometer on the body in the Y-axis.
+Range [-1, 1]
-- Estimated.Acceleration.of.Body.Standard.Deviation().Z
+- Estimated.Acceleration.of.Body.Standard.Deviation().Z: Standard Deviation of the estimated triaxial acceleration from the accelerometer on the body in the Z-axis.
+Range [-1, 1]
-- Gravitational.Acceleration.Mean().X
+- Gravitational.Acceleration.Mean().X: Mean of the gravitational accelration in the X-axis.
+Range [-1, 1]
-- Gravitational.Acceleration.Mean().Y
+- Gravitational.Acceleration.Mean().Y: Mean of the gravitational accelration in the Y-axis.
+Range [-1, 1]
-- Gravitational.Acceleration.Mean().Z
+- Gravitational.Acceleration.Mean().Z: Mean of the gravitational accelration in the Z-axis.
+Range [-1, 1]
 - Gravitational.Acceleration.Standard.Deviation().X
 - Gravitational.Acceleration.Standard.Deviation().Y
 - Gravitational.Acceleration.Standard.Deviation().Z